 Here’s how you do that with WordPress:

 - First, create an add-on domain using cPanel.
 I don’t recommend for the buyer to set up the domain I’m about to sell as the primary one for the sake of clarity.
 Again, I don’t recommend to set up the site as a primary domain.
-I made this mistake when trying to transfer my site from my other host.
+I made this mistake when trying to transfer my public records site from my other host.
 I couldn’t access the site at the beginning and had many problems afterward.
 Just don’t do the same please if you want to have 0 downtime.

 - Backup the database.
 Use WP-DB plugin for WordPress, I’ve tested it and it produces the smallest database size.